iPhone 14 Pro & Pro Max review: The 48-megapixel camera is legit

 - iPhone 14 Pro Max: 7.85mm / 240 grams

-Coming from the iPhone 12 Pro, I definitely feel the iPhone 14 Pro's extra heft day to day; the huge triple-lens camera makes it more top-heavy.
-The iPhone 14 Pro Max is the same weight as the iPhone 13 Pro Max, but still a good deal heavier than the iPhone 12 Pro Max.
+Coming from the iPhone 12 Pro, I feel the iPhone 14 Pro’s extra heft; the huge triple-lens camera makes it more top-heavy.
+The iPhone 14 Pro Max is the same weight as the iPhone 13 Pro Max but still a good deal heavier than the iPhone 12 Pro Max.
 All of this is to say the iPhone 14 Pro / Pro Max are not the lightweight iPhones of Apple's past, especially with a case on.

 My iPhone 14 Pro review unit is Space Black.
 I love it.
 The glass back and the stainless steel frame are noticeably darker than the gray Graphite iPhone 13 Pro; like a mix between the black and Jet Black iPhone 7.
 My iPhone 14 Pro Max review unit is Deep Purple; it’s a dark purple that sometimes looks gray or black.
 Both look sleek in person; both are still fingerprint magnets.
 You can also get them in silver and gold.

 Like it or not, eSIMs are the future.
-There's also an upside to eSIM: you can store eight of them in your iPhone 14 Pro and have two of them active at the same time.
-You'd need a little wallet or case to hold your physical SIMs, and then pray you don't lose any of them.
-Tech nerd me does wish Apple would give consumers the option to buy an iPhone 14 Pro with a SIM card slot.
+There’s also an upside to eSIM: you can store eight of them in your iPhone 14 Pro and have two of them active at the same time.
+You’d need a little wallet or case to hold your physical SIMs, and then pray you don’t lose any of them.
+As a tech nerd, I do wish Apple would give consumers the option to buy an iPhone 14 Pro with a SIM card slot.
 Why not make it an option for the people who want it?
 The models are being sold outside of the U.S. Just ship some over.

 The Lightning port also lives another year.
 The clock is ticking for Apple to switch the iPhone to USB-C, likely next year.
 Apple is also sticking with the same wired charging speeds: 50 percent charge in 30 minutes with a 20W (or higher) adapter, which isn’t included.
 At this point, I’m all in on MagSafe wireless charging, but I know I’m not the only one who wants to see faster wired charging speeds in the iPhone.